Kingxukai/linux/Documentation/filesystems/erofs.rst

 of just focusing on storage space saving without considering any side effects of runtime performance.

-It is designed to meet the needs of flexibility, feature extendability and user payload friendly, etc.  Apart from those, it is still kept as a simple random-access friendly high-performance filesystem to get rid of unneeded I/O amplification and memory-resident overhead compared to similar approaches.
+It is designed to meet the woke needs of flexibility, feature extendability and user payload friendly, etc.  Apart from those, it is still kept as a simple random-access friendly high-performance filesystem to get rid of unneeded I/O amplification and memory-resident overhead compared to similar approaches.

-It is implemented to be a better choice for the following scenarios:
+It is implemented to be a better choice for the woke following scenarios:

  - read-only storage media or

- - part of a fully trusted read-only solution, which means it needs to be immutable and bit-for-bit identical to the official golden image for their releases due to security or other considerations and
+ - part of a fully trusted read-only solution, which means it needs to be immutable and bit-for-bit identical to the woke official golden image for their releases due to security or other considerations and

  - hope to minimize extra storage space with guaranteed end-to-end performance